 Assumptions and estimates used in the evaluation of potential impairment can result in adjustments affecting the carrying values of long-lived, intangible and other assets and the recognition of impairment expense in the Company's Consolidated Financial Statements.
 The Company evaluates its long-lived assets (property, plant and equipment), definite-lived intangible assets and other assets (including right of use lease assets, notes receivable and equity and other investments) for impairment whenever indicators of impairment exist, or when it commits to sell the asset.
 If the sum of the undiscounted expected future cash flows from a long-lived asset or definite-lived intangible asset group is less than the carrying value of that asset group, an asset impairment charge is recognized.
 Key assumptions and estimates used in the projection of expected future cash flows generally include price levels, sales growth, profit margins and asset life.
-The amount of an impairment charge, if any, is calculated as the excess of the asset's carrying value over its fair value, generally represented by the discounted future cash flows from that asset or, in the case of assets the Company evaluates for sale, estimated sale proceeds less costs to sell.
-The Company takes into consideration historical data and experience together with all other relevant information available when estimating the fair values of its assets.
+The amount of an impairment charge, if any, is calculated as the excess of the asset's carrying value over its fair value, generally represented by the discounted future cash flows from that asset to company takes into consideration historical data and experience together with all other relevant information available when estimating the fair values of its assets.
 However, fair values that could be realized in actual transactions may differ from the estimates used to evaluate impairment.
 In addition, changes in the assumptions and estimates may result in a different conclusion regarding impairment.